The NCCE uses its underlisted flagship programmes to enhance its activities in communities and schools across Ghana:

-The Annual Constitution Week was instituted in 2001 to commemorate the fourth Republic and the date on which the people of Ghana through a referendum accepted Ghana’s fourth Republican Constitution.
-The week is usually observed each year from the 28th April to the 4th May throughout the country under carefully selected selected themes.
+The Annual Constitution Week was instituted in 2001 to commemorate the fourth Republic and the date on which the people of Ghana through a referendum accepted Ghana’s Fourth Republican Constitution.
+The ‘week’ is observed annually from the 28th of April to the 4th of May, nationwide with well thought out themes.
 Each year presents a unique strategy and theme for the celebration.
 Activities organized during the Week range from lectures, roundtable discussions, debates, quizzes, constitution game competition, durbars, clean-up campaigns, drama and media engagements.

 ANNUAL CITIZENSHIP WEEK

-The NCCE instituted Citizenship Week in 2012.
-The Week presents a platform to remind young Ghanaians of their responsibilities as citizens and the role they can play in building a strong, vibrant and democratic Ghana.
-During the Citizenship Week, the Commission engages volunteers from the academia, business groups, clergy, professionals, women groups, persons in leadership positions and accomplished citizens living in the communities to interact and impact virtues of good citizenship, the need to uphold democratic values and civic responsibilities at basic schools across the country.
-In 2012 the maiden Citizenship Week was held in two thousand ( 2,000) schools throughout the country.
+The NCCE’s Citizenship Week was instituted in 2012.
+The ‘Week’ presents a platform to remind young Ghanaians of their responsibilities as citizens and the role they can play in building a strong, vibrant and democratic Ghana.
+During the Citizenship Week, the Commission engages volunteers from the academia, business groups, clergy, professionals, media, women groups, persons in leadership positions and accomplished citizens living in the communities to interact and impact virtues of good citizenship, the need to uphold democratic values and civic responsibilities at basic schools across the country.
+In 2012, the maiden Citizenship Week was held in two thousand ( 2,000) schools throughout the country.
 In 2013, the number of schools for the Citizenship week engagements increased to Four thousand (4,000) .
 As at 2018, the Commission’s Citizenship Week target has reached two million, in 10,000 school and 10,000 volunteers who serve as resource persons.
 The celebration is observed in all offices of the Commission.
 216 district offices, 10 regional offices and the head office.
 These offices coordinate our Citizenship Week actives nationwide.

 SOCIAL AUDITING PROGRAMME

-The Social Auditing Project was launched by the Commission in 2006 to promote transparency and accountability among public office holders and citizens’ participation in governance.
+The Social Auditing Project started in 2006 to promote transparency and accountability among public office holders and encourage citizens’ participation in governance.
 The concept is an essential element of participatory democracy that empowers the citizenry to demand accountability from duty bearers (both elected and appointed).
-The project offers a platform for public education that enables the public to assess the performance of public policies, programmes and projects in order to influence the processes, outcomes and impacts of public policies and actions against the corresponding budgetary allocations for their implementation.
-Several communities throughout the country have been introduced to the concept.
+The project offers a platform for a public education that enables the public to assess the performance of public policies, programmes and projects.
+This seeks to influence the processes, outcomes and impacts of public policies and actions against the corresponding budgetary allocations for their implementation.
+Several communities throughout the country have been introduced to the concept of Social Auditing.